gerard-kanters/ai-translate/README.md

 3. **Configure** - Go to 'Admin > AI Translate' to configure settings
 4. **Add API key** - Add your API key and select which languages you want to support
 5. **Tip for best performance** - Use Memcached or Redis for even faster caching (optional)

+### Permalinks

+AI Translate requires **friendly permalinks** to function properly.
+The plugin automatically sets your permalinks to the "Post name" structure (`/%postname%/`) during activation if they are currently set to "Plain".
+This is necessary for the language-prefixed URLs (e.g., `/de/`, `/en/`) to work correctly.

+If you manually change permalinks to "Plain" after activation, you will see a warning in the WordPress admin, and the language switching will not work as expected.

 ## Frequently Asked Questions